 The Fund is party to financial instruments as part of its normal operations.
 These financial instruments include bank accounts, investments, receivables and payables.
-Financial instruments, including derivatives that are hedges of specific assets, are recognised on the same basis as their underlying hedged assets.

-All financial instruments are recognised in the Balance Sheet and all revenues and expenses in relation to financial instruments are recognised in the Income Statement.
+All financial instruments are recognised in the Statement of Net Assets and all revenues and expenses in relation to financial instruments are recognised in the Statement of Changes in Net Assets.